 - Do any of your renewing members have new addresses, phone numbers, or email addresses?
 You will want to correct these in internet rechartering so that they get their Scouting communications.
 Email addresses are especially important as more of the administration of Scouting moves online.

 - Are there youth or adults participating in your unit's program that are not on the roster?
 If so, have them complete applications and get them turned in before November 1 so that you won't have to add them as new members during recharter.

 - Do you have new adult applications or adults who have not completed Youth Protection Training (course Y01) on or after February 1, 2018?
 Have them take online YPT and send you a copy of the completion certificate they receive at the end of the course.
 You will need to print the certificate and attach them to the paperwork that you turn in.
 Be firm if a member insists that his/her out-of-date YPT is valid; insist that they provide proof of Y01 taken on or after February 1, 2018.

 - Collect fees from everyone who is renewing their membership.
-That's $33 BSA membership and $3 council accident insurance fee for everyone who pays their BSA membership fee in your unit.
+That's the BSA membership fee (AMOUNT TO BE DETERMINED BY OCTOBER 23) and $3 council accident insurance fee for everyone who pays their BSA membership fee in your unit.
 If they pay their BSA membership fee in another unit, find out where they pay because you will need to know that too to avoid duplicate payment of fees.

 Now, armed with all the information you need, internet rechartering should be a breeze!
 On November 1, all Sam Houston Area Council units can begin using internet rechartering.
 However, be aware that the vast majority of all Scouting units in the country also recharter on the same schedule.
 By being ready and starting right away, you will be done before the computer systems that run internet rechartering bog down with all the procrastinators who tried to wait to the last minute.